-Note: We recently released the encrypt-only policy in Outlook on for PC in the April update.
-That means messages that have the new encrypt-only policy applied can be read directly in Outlook on the web, in Outlook for iOS and Android, and now Outlook for PC.
+Note: We recently released the encrypt-only policy in Outlook for PC versions 2019 and Office 365.
+That means messages that have the new encrypt-only policy applied can be read directly in Outlook on the web, in Outlook for iOS and Android, and now Outlook for PC versions 2019 and Office 365.
 Other customers will see a message with a link.
 That link will take Office 365 users to Outlook on the web to read the message.
 Users with other email accounts will be prompted to obtain a one-time passcode and read the message in a browser window.

 If the recipient is using another email client or email account, such as Gmail or Yahoo, they'll see a link that lets them either sign in to read the email message or request a one-time passcode to view the message in a web browser.

 Send an encrypted message using Outlook for PC